What To Do If You Think Someone in Your Life is a Psychopath

 Firstly, it is very important to read up on psychopathy and personality disorders if you think you are dealing with a toxic person, but never to rush to hasty diagnoses regarding psychopathy or other conditions.

-Our Resources page has some excellent books and videos to get the reader started on this.
+Our Resources section has some excellent books and videos to get the reader started on this.
 However, it is a good idea to really go into detail in studying psychopathy and not just one or two sources before coming to any conclusions.

 You may also want to seek the help of a quailfied therapist.
 You may actually be dealing with a narcissist or borderline personality, or some other disorder, and it can be very important to discuss behavior patterns you are seeing with someone trained in the field so you identify what you are actually dealing with.